intro2r/intro2r/unit3/labs.md

   a.
 Which variables are continuous?

   b.
 Which variables are categorical?
-Are any binomial?
+Are any binomial (do any have only 2 levels)?

   c.
 Check the distribution of class height and number of Harry Potter books read.
 Do they appear normally distributed?
 Note that you can use the `breaks` argument in `hist()` if you want to decrease the bin size of your histogram.